Bornmajor/pixstream/README.md

 5. <b>Onboarding Screens</b>: Guides users through selecting their preferred content types during the first launch.
 6. <b>Offline Handling</b>: Robust offline support ensures a smooth experience even when the network is temporarily unavailable.

+## Technologies Used
+* React Native: Framework for building cross-platform mobile applications.
+* Expo: Toolset for rapid development and deployment of React Native apps.
+* React Native Navigation: Manages navigation and routing in the app.
+* Async Storage: Local storage for saving user preferences and app state.
+* Axios: Handles API requests to the Pexels API.
+* React Native Paper: Provides material design components for UI.
+* NetInfo: Detects and manages network status changes.